Lovely-Development-Team/MottoBotto/README.md

 ## Interacting with MottoBotto

 To nominate a motto for consideration, reply to the Discord message with one of MottoBotto's trigger phrases.
 The default triggers can be found in the [section below](#motto-nomination).
 MottoBotto will respond to your message with an emoji reaction indicating whether the nomination was accepted pending author approval, rejected, invalid, or previously nominated.
 Mottos must be manually approved by moderators, and will then be available for display, along with a leaderboard for motto-makers, in [a simple web view](https://mottobotto.com/).
+You can nominate just part of a message by including a quote after the trigger phrase.

 ### Rules MottoBotto follows when accepting mottos